mailjet/laravel-mailjet/README.md

 ]
 ```

-* In your .env file
+* In your .env file:

 ```php
 MAILJET_APIKEY=YOUR_APIKEY